torgtrungus/slackescapepod/README.md

-*I had planned to release this eventually but as Slack recently (6/25/24) announced they are going to delete content older than 90 days maybe you don't want your content held hostage.*
+*I had planned to release this eventually but as Slack recently (6/25/24) announced they are going to delete content older than 90 days, maybe you don't want your content held hostage.*

 ## Output